gloriette schonbrunn palace 3 day vienna itinerary

-In this article, you will find all the information you need to prepare your trip to Vienna and my 3-day itinerary.
+In this article, you will find all the information you need to prepare your trip to Vienna and my complete 3-day itinerary.

 how to get to the city centre from the airport

 The most affordable and fastest way to get to the city center is by train.
 To easily compare trains and prices, I advise you to install the OBB app.
-To the central station of Vienna the regional train S7 takes about 25 minutes and costs 4.30€ (however I was accompanied and bought a ticket through the app to which I added a second passenger, and it was 4.20€ the ticket for two people!)
+To the central station of Vienna the regional train S7 takes about 25 minutes and costs 4.60€ (however I was accompanied and bought a ticket through the app to which I added a second passenger, and it was less than that for a ticket for two people!
+But I don’t know it this is still valid, I was there in 2022)

 When leaving the airport towards the train station you will also see a lot of information for CAT – City Airport Train: run away!
-Each ticket costs 11€ and the trip is only 5 minutes faster than on the regional trains.
+Each ticket costs 12.45€ and the trip is only 5 minutes faster than on the regional trains.

 To move around the city I used the subway several times since some points of interest are further away from the center, as well as the Airbnb where I stayed.
 Each individual metro ticket costs 2.40€.
 The 24h ticket costs 8€, the 48h ticket costs 14.10€, and the 72h ticket costs 17.10€.